-2023 is a special year for wāhine women and kōtiro girls in Aotearoa New Zealand as we mark the 130th anniversary of the enduring legacy of women's suffrage.
+2023 was a special year for wāhine women and kōtiro girls in Aotearoa New Zealand as we marked the 130th anniversary of the enduring legacy of women's suffrage.

 When the Electoral Act was signed into law on 19 September 1893, Aotearoa New Zealand became the first self-governing country to enshrine in law the right of women to vote in parliamentary elections.